pradeepkumar-27/AnsibleRole-HadoopHDFS/README.md

 hosts
 ------------

-Ansible inventory file where you have to put the IP of the servers
+Ansible inventory file where you have to put the IP of the servers.
+Since I'm setting up the HDFS cluster with the intention to integrate it with Hadoop MapReduce cluster for data analysis on the stored BigData.
+Hence I'm configuring JobTracker and Client systems also.

     [NameNode]
     namenode